-When it comes to best cloud storage, everyone name Google Drive.
+When it comes to the best cloud storage, everyone name Google Drive.
 It’s also home to several free business-grade office apps.
 The drive is geared towards file sharing, with multiple users able to modify shared files.
 You can store photos on Drive, but it doesn’t offer the same stylish setting as more photography-focused online storage.
-Google Photos which offers unlimited storage for high-resolution photos which are up to 16-megapixels in size.
+Google Photos offers unlimited storage for high-resolution photos which are up to 16-megapixels in size.
 15 GB of free storage comes with Drive, although this is shared by other Google apps like Gmail.
 Google Drive is also integrated with Google Lens.

 - Unlimited Photos storage